wisoums/Wavy-Enemies-Game/README.md

 <b>Wave Enemies Game </b> is a dynamic and engaging Java-based application designed to challenge players through multiple waves of enemies, each with distinct behaviors and speeds.
 This game serves as a practical tool for learning game development fundamentals and enhances user interaction skills by controlling a player character via keyboard inputs.

+Here's a demo for a better overview on the game : https://youtu.be/obZxmfcMfTM?si=2V-E_0iyjJyWjPwL

 <b>Technical Specifications:</b>

   - Architecture: Leverages object-oriented programming to structure game elements like players, enemies, and the game environment.
 Each game entity is derived from a common GameObject class, which encapsulates characteristics such as position and movement behavior.